Folders in Gmail

 - Let Clean Email analyze your inbox and recognize different types of emails.

-- Label the emails you want to move to specific folders in Gmail and use choose the "Automatically apply to matching emails in the future" option to perform the same actions automatically in the future.
+- Label the emails you want to move to specific folders in Gmail and use choose the "Selected and future similar emails" option to perform the same actions automatically in the future.

-- Once you do that the automated rule will show in your Automation dashboard, where you can pause or permanently delete them.
+- Once you do that the automated rule will show in your Auto Clean dashboard, where you can pause or permanently delete them.

 That’s how easy it is to automatically moves emails to folder in Gmail with the help of Clean Email.